natalieagus/50005-2023/_os_notes/week1_resource.md

 Interrupt-driven system may use a <span style="color:#f77729;"><b>vectored interrupt system</b></span>: the interrupt signal that **INCLUDES** the identity of the device sending the interrupt signal, hence allowing the kernel to know exactly which interrupt service routine to execute[^2].
 This is more <span style="color:#f7007f;"><b>complex</b></span> to implement, but more <span style="color:#f77729;"><b>useful</b></span> when there are sparse I/O requests.

-In simpler words, this interrupt mechanism accepts an **address**, which is usually one of a small set of numbers for an offset into a table called the **interrupt vector.** This table holds the addresses of routines prepared to process specific interrupts.
+This interrupt mechanism accepts an **address**, which is usually one of a small set of numbers for an offset into a table called the **interrupt vector.** This table holds the addresses of routines prepared to process specific interrupts.
 {:.info}

 ## Polled Interrupt System
-An alternative is to use a <span style="color:#f77729;"><b>polled intterupt system</b></span>:
+An alternative is to use a <span style="color:#f77729;"><b>polled interrupt system</b></span>:
 * The interrupted program enters a general interrupt polling routine <span style="color:#f7007f;"><b>protocol</b></span>, where CPU <span style="color:#f7007f;"><b>scans</b></span> (polls) devices to determine which device made a service request.
 * Unlike vectored interrupt, there’s no such _interrupt_ signal that includes the identity of the device sending the interrupt signal.
 * In the polled system, the kernel must send a signal out to each controller to **determine** if any device made a service request <span style="color:#f7007f;"><b>periodically, or at any fixed interval</b></span>.